Freemasonry in France: Second Empire

 In 1851, Napoleon III put an end to the Second French Republic and initiated the Second French Empire.
 As his uncle had done before him, he offered his protection to French Freemasonry.
 He got the Grand Orient de France to agree to elect Prince Murat as its Grand Master but it did not wish to be represented by Murat.
 In 1862 they gained permission to elect a different representative and Napoleon III decided to name his successor himself - this was Maréchal Magnan, who was not already a Mason and so had to go through all 33 ranks of Scottish Rite Freemasonry in rapid succession to take up the post.
 The imperial decree had forgotten to mention the other French Masonic Rite, and so the "Scottish Rite", under the academician Jean Viennet (1777–1868), only just managed to maintain its independence.

 Two years later, the emperor newly authorised the Grand Orient to elect its Grand Master.
-Magnan was elected and remained Grand Master until his death in 1865 (the archbishop of Paris gave Magnan's absolution before his coffin, which was draped with Masonic insignia, for which he was criticised by the Pope).
+Magnan was elected and remained Grand Master until he died in 1865 (the archbishop of Paris gave Magnan's absolution before his coffin, which was draped with Masonic insignia, for which he was criticised by the Pope).
 Learning its lesson from this authoritarian period, the Grand Orient suppressed the role of Grand Master at the end of the Second Empire, putting its leadership instead in the hands of a "President of the Council of the Order".

-In 1869 there was a dispute between the Grand Orient and the Grand Lodge of Louisiana in the United States over recognizing a Lodge that the GLL did not recognize.
+In 1869, there was a dispute between the Grand Orient and the Grand Lodge of Louisiana in the United States over recognizing a Lodge that the GLL did not recognize.
 This was a prelude to the schism of Continental Freemasonry.

 Paris Commune

-In 1870 the Grand Orient de France numbered around 18,000 Freemasons and the Scottish Rite around 6,000.
+In 1870, the Grand Orient de France numbered around 18,000 Freemasons and the Scottish Rite around 6,000.
 March 1871 saw the start of the Paris Commune, in which Parisian Freemasons were heavily involved.
 Thirifocq, a militant socialist and member of the "le libre Examen" lodge of the Supreme Council of France, demanded that Masonic banners be set up on Paris's ramparts and that they should be "avenged" should they be torn by the bullets of the anti-Commune forces.
 Many Freemasons figured among the revolutionaries, including Jules Vallès and Élisée Reclus.

-On 29 April 1871 several thousand Freemasons of both obediences gathered behind dozens of banners for a large demonstration gathered before the Versaillan forces.
-This demonstration was followed by a meeting between two emissaries of the Commune (including Thirifocq) and Adolphe Thiers, which ended in failure and in the crushing of the Commune by the Versaillans.
+On 29 April 1871, several thousand Freemasons of both obediences gathered behind dozens of banners for a large demonstration before the Versailles forces.
+This demonstration was followed by a meeting between two emissaries of the Commune (including Thirifocq) and Adolphe Thiers, which failed, and in the crushing of the Commune by the Versaillans.
 Unlike the Parisian lodges, those in the provinces did not support the Commune, on whose fall the Grand Orient officially disavowed the action of the Parisian lodges and rallied to Thiers and the French Third Republic, in which it was to play a leading role.